The-OpenROAD-Project/OpenLane/docs/source/chip_integration.md

-**THIS PAGE IS STILL UNDER DEVELOPMENT.**
-**THE INFORMATION HERE MIGHT BE PARTIALLY INCORRECT OR OUTDATED.**

 # Chip Level Integration

-Using openlane, you can produce a GDSII from a chip RTL.
+Using OpenLane, you can produce a GDSII from a chip RTL.

-## The current Methodology
+## The Current Methodology

 The current methodology views the chip using the following hierarchy:
 - Chip Core